xopxe/micro_rosso_platformio/README.md

 * `include/sync_time.h`, `src/sync_time.cpp`: utility module for a service to synchronize the board's clock to the agent.

-* `include/ros_status.h`, `src/ros_status.cpp`: utility module that watches the connection status and can provide output, like lighting a LED when the board is connected to the agent..
+* `include/ros_status.h`, `src/ros_status.cpp`: utility module that watches the connection status and can provide output, like lighting an LED when the board is connected to the agent.

 * `ticker.include/h`, `src/ticker.cpp`: utility module that creates a 1Hz timer and uses it to send to a topic regularly.